 On September 3, 2021, the Company filed a Registration Statement on Form S-1 (No. 333-258942), as amended, with the SEC (which was declared effective on September 8, 2021; and the Company subsequently filed a post-effective amendment thereto, which was declared effective on March 30, 2022), which related to, among other things, the issuance of an aggregate of up to 17,333,333 shares of common stock issuable upon the exercise of the Warrants.
-As of March 31, 2022, the aggregate values of the Public and Private Warrants were \$4.0 million and \$2.0 million, respectively, representing Warrants outstanding to purchase 11,500,000 shares and 5,833,333 shares, respectively, of our common stock.
-As of December 31, 2021, the aggregate values of the Public and Private Warrants were \$10.9 million and \$5.5 million, respectively, representing Warrants outstanding to purchase 11,500,000 shares and 5,833,333 shares, respectively, representing Warrants outstanding to purchase 11,500,000 shares and 5,833,333 shares, respectively, representing Warrants outstanding to purchase 11,500,000 shares and 5,833,333 shares, respectively, representing Warrants outstanding to purchase 11,500,000 shares and 5,833,333 shares, respectively, representing Warrants outstanding to purchase 11,500,000 shares and 5,833,333 shares, respectively, of our common stock.
+As of March 31, 2023 and December 31, 2022, the aggregate values of the Public Warrants were \$0.2 million representing Public Warrants outstanding to purchase 11,500,000 shares of our common stock.
+As of March 31, 2023 and December 31, 2022, the aggregate values of the Private Warrants were \$0.1 million representing Private Warrants outstanding to purchase 5,833,333 shares of our common stock.
 The Warrants are accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liabilities in the condensed consolidated balance sheets.
 The warrant liabilities are measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of Warrants and Sponsor Covered Shares liabilities in the condensed consolidated statements of operations.